Krillh/Airzlinshire/Locations/Kingdoms/Tshusha Pur.md

 #Kingdom #EraOfAwakening

-The [[Tshusha Pur]] kingdom was formed slowly as a pact between cities in the [[Gmir River Valley]] during the middle of the [[Era of Awakening]].
-It stretched from the river valley, north along the eastern coast, across the northern coast, all the way to the [[Kwin Gulf]] in the northwest corner of the [[Eastern Continent]], where it's capitol was founded and the pact turned into a kingdom.
+The [[Tshusha Pur]] kingdom was initially a pact between cities in the [[Gmir River Valley]] during the middle of the [[Era of Awakening]].
+It stretched from the river valley, north along the eastern coast, across the northern coast, all the way to the [[Kwin Gulf]] in the northwest corner of the [[Eastern Continent]], where it's capitol was founded and the pact turned into a union-type kingdom.

 ## Info: